Written by Calvin on September 14, 2009/Calvin's Corner

 As manufacturers release new groups and components, there are often new features that require new service procedures.
-This will be the first in a series of articles discussing the newer component groups available from various manufacturers.
-For the new groups from SRAM®, see Rival and Force Service and Installation.
+This article will discuss the newer component groups available Campagnolo®.

 The article below will discuss the service and installation features of the following Campagnolo® Record® components: